Case study

 - • sales and marketing teams relied on engineering for one-off efforts

-The problem was not whether the teams could execute.
-The problem was that the operating layer between systems, campaigns, and people was too manual to support the company's growth ambitions.
+The teams could execute.
+The issue was that the coordination layer between systems, campaigns, and people was too manual to stay consistent at scale.

 System built